EnterpriseDB/edb-installers/README.md

 cleared, but other data may be retained.
 For example, the server package will not remove the data directory, thus it is appropriate to leave the DataDirectory, Port and Superuser values intact.\
-\

 * Installers:\
 \
-Each package installer should be capable of being silently or interactively \
-installing and uninstalling the package.
-When uninstalling, as much of the package\
-as possible should be removed, however it is not always possible (through\
-lack of reference counting between packages) or desirable to remove everything.\
+Each package installer should be capable of being silently or interactively installing and uninstalling the package.
+When uninstalling, as much of the package as possible should be removed, however it is not always possible (through lack of reference counting between packages) or desirable to remove everything.\
 \
 Build platform\
---------------\
+----------------\
 \
 The build platform is Mac OS X Sonoma.
-We use OS X because it allows us to run\
-all other Intel based OS's on the same machine. \
+We use OS X because it allows us to run all other Intel based OS's on the same machine. \
 \
-A number of additional dependencies are required when setting up the system,\
-such as libxml2 and libxslt, as well as useful utilties such as wget.
-Setting\
-these up correct is essentially to ensuring future Universal binary builds will\
-work as expected on all supported OS X versions (10.5/Leopard and above).\
+A number of additional dependencies are required when setting up the system, such as libxml2 and libxslt, as well as useful utilties such as wget.
+Setting these up correct is essentially to ensuring future Universal binary builds will work as expected on all supported OS X versions (10.5/Leopard and above).\
 \
 Utilities should be installed using MacPorts:\
-\

 - Download the installer from http://www.macports.org/ and install the package.\
-\

 - Add /opt/local/bin:/opt/local/sbin to the *end* of the path.
 Add the following\
   line to ~/.bash_profile for the buildfarm user:\
-\

 export PATH=$PATH:/opt/local/bin:/opt/local/sbin\
 \
 - Install packages:\